alicerunsonfedora/gh-twilight/README.md

 - `--generate`: Run the interactive config generator.
 - `--csv`: Export the raw repository dataset as a CSV file.
 - `--json`: Export the raw repository dataset as a JSON file.
+- `--plot`: Graph a plot that demonstrates the accuracy of the testing data.
+- `--predict`: Predict the total project commits in the configuration file.